IrisTianyuXu/Tianyu-Xu_Individual-Assignment-2/README.md

 [DS1](https://catalog.data.gov/dataset/enhancing-school-resource-officers-effectiveness-through-online-professional-and-job-2018--294a8)
 DOI: https://doi.org/10.3886/ICPSR37946.v1
 Data Type: Tabular Data, CSV

+This pilot project was aimed at promoting the skills of School Resource Officers, through an innovative online professional development platform.
+Conducted in partnership with Florida Public Schools, this project involved the development, testing, and refinement of online modules around trauma-informed care, social emotional learning, restorative problem-solving, and cultural competence.
+After development of the four modules, a small pilot evaluation was conducted with K-12 School Security Professionals to assess for efficacy and scalability.
+The survey assessed knowledge retention, and gathered demographic information including: age, gender, race/ethnicity, and education level.

 ##### Date that the file was created
 Original Release Date: 2021-07-27
 Version History: 2021-07-27 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: Checked for undocumented or out-of-range codes.